 Are the retractable straps or tying down required for the rack?

-Under normal driving condition, there is no need to tie down the rack.
-The tie down syncs the rack to the vehicle frame rather than single point with the receiver, this will allow the rack to move with vehicle rather than being something that is extended from the vehicle.
-You will know if you need to tie down, if your receiver is flexing and moving, if the weight of the rack and bikes has an adverse effect on your suspension and make the vehicle rear heavy.
-It is generally a good idea to tie down the rack.
-The rack come with tie down end caps for the top bar, and any ratcheting strap can be used to tie down the rack to the vehicle.
-Our retractable straps are a very nice feature because they stay on the rack and are self-contained.
-We do recommend tying down the rack for a peace of mind as well.
-Wide and low is the ideal tie down, but tying to roof racks for SUVs are also a good option for smaller vehicles, minivans, and small SUVs.
+Under normal driving conditions, there is typically no need to tie down the rack.
+However, using the tie-down feature can synchronize the rack with the vehicle frame rather than relying on a single point with the receiver, allowing the rack to move in tandem with the vehicle.
+If you notice your receiver flexing and moving or if the weight of the rack and bikes adversely affects your suspension, it is generally a good idea to tie down the rack.
+The rack comes with tie-down end caps for the top bar, and any ratcheting strap can be used to secure the rack to the vehicle.
+Our retractable straps are a nice feature because they remain on the rack and are self-contained.
+For added peace of mind, we recommend using tie-downs.
+Wide and low is the ideal tie-down method, but tying the rack to roof racks on SUVs is also a good option for smaller vehicles, minivans, and small SUVs.

 What is the difference between the four, five and six pack racks?

-The ALTA SIX GPR (General Purpose Rack) has the same body structure for all three rack setups.
-The rack can be easily upgraded to higher capacity as needed by adding baskets.
-To add baskets to your existing rack, send email to email@example.com and request additional baskets.
-We only sell baskets to existing rack owners that are in our system.
-If the rack was purchased not directly from us, proof of purchase will be required.
+The ALTA SIX GPR (General Purpose Rack) features a uniform body structure across all three rack configurations.
+As your needs change, the rack can be effortlessly upgraded to a higher capacity by adding baskets.
+To purchase additional baskets for your existing rack, please send an email to email@example.com and make a request.
+Please note that we only sell baskets to current rack owners who are registered in our system.
+If the rack was not purchased directly from us, proof of purchase will be required.

 How do I upgrade my rack to increase capacity?

 You want to make that four pack a five pack or just go for the full six or seven pack.The rack price differences do not reflect the cost of the upgrades between racks, depending on the basket request price increase will be greater than the difference between rack prices.
 It is more economical to purchase the higher quantity rack, than order a basket in the future.